 - Add milk, sago and cook till the sago and dal are fully cooked.

 Add cardamom powder, cooled jaggery syrup and coconut.
 Mix well and turn off the heat.
 Do not cook any longer as it can curdle the payasam.

 - Fry nuts in ghee and add to the channa dal kheer.

 If you add hot jaggery syrup to the kheer, it will curdle, so cool it completely before you pour to the boiling kheer

 1. Wash channa dal well.
 You can also soak for 45 minutes to reduce the cooking time.

 2. This step is optional.
 Some sago needs to be soaked for longer.
 Some can be cooked instantly.
 So follow according to your sago.
-I cook instantly and it gets cooked well
+I cook instantly and it gets cooked well.

 3. Add 1/2 cup water to jaggery and melt it on a low flame.